vc7/KPSDK/README.markdown

+:warning: The source api has been terminated, this KLSDK is no longer uasable.

 # KPSDK

 This is the SDK for the "柯文哲 野生官網 Unlimited" api ([http://unlimited.kptaipei.tw/](http://unlimited.kptaipei.tw/)), the right of the data is belongs to the orgnization.